 The physics of centrifugation

-If you played along and performed the experiment above, you felt two equal and opposite forces at play.
+If you performed the experiment above, you would feel two equal and opposite forces at play.

 The first was the force generated by your rotation, which translates to velocity for the object you held in your hand.